stefan-hoeck/idris2-tailrec/README.md

-When I was experimenting with this for the first time, I found that during recursion we often need some form of accumulator, and, contrary to the data structure or value, over which we iterate, the accumulator typicaller gets larger instead of smaller.
-We could of course just pair the accumulator with the seed value and project the well-founded relation on the first (or second) value of the resulting pair.
-Will this works perfectly fine, I felt it to be rather more cumbersome than necessary, so I added an additional state argument to `Cont` and `tailRecM`, which we can use as an internal accumulator.
+When I was experimenting with this for the first time, I found that during recursion we often need some form of accumulator, and, contrary to the data structure or value, over which we iterate, the accumulator typically gets larger instead of smaller.
+We could of course just pair the accumulator with the seed value and use the well-founded relation on the first (or second) value of the resulting pair.
+While this works perfectly fine, I felt it to be rather more cumbersome than necessary, so I added an additional state argument to `Cont` and `tailRecM`, which we can use as an internal accumulator.